 There was no quick fix for extreme disappointment apart from finding that fire in my belly, I’ll be back to make the journey to Everest Base Camp.
 As the Nepali doctor in Kathmandu said it was the right decision not to continue to reach Everest Base Camp and comforted me with saying “mountain always there, toe is not.
 You need for next time”

-Never go trekking with travel insurance
+Never go trekking without travel insurance

 So this situation taught me NEVER to go without travel insurance, I’d have been up the proverbially **** creek without a paddle had I not have taken out the right insurance with World Nomads.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.
 They cover up to 6000m altitude for trekking on a standard route, however, please note that for emergency evacuation in Nepal, there is an excess of 725 USD to pay.
 You can buy and claim online, even after you’ve left home but with a trip like this it’s best to have this on your list of things to do before you go.
 Remember it’s all about safety on the mountain!